-SMPC 2013 took place 25 – 27 June 2013 in Stockholm, Sweden.
+SMPC 2014 will take place on 17-19 June 2014 in Sofia, Bulgaria.
 This annual event enables Chiefs of Defence of NATO and Partner nations to share their perspectives on strategic issues of common interest.

 SACT will take the findings from SMPC to craft best military advice regarding NATO's transformational efforts.